-UWA’s Early Offers program is once again open for applications for 2023!
+Applications for UWA Early Offers are open!
+So now's the perfect time to start thinking about your options for uni in 2024.
 You may have seen the term ‘Early Offers’ around the past couple of years.
-If you’re now in Year 12 and wondering what it all actually means then this is the place for you!
+If you’re in Year 12 in 2023 and wondering what it all actually means then this is the place for you!

 Submitting your uni application can be a bit daunting sometimes.
 But don’t worry!
 There are a lot of people in the same boat as you, and we’re here to make your uni choice and UWA application stress free.

 Here are some of the most asked questions from other Year 12s to give you the lowdown on everything you need to know about uni offers.
-You can use this as a guide and submit your UWA application today!
+You can use this as a guide and prepare your UWA application early!

 What even is an Early Offer?